Submissions

 2.3.1 General formatting

-The text of the Studies section must have a minimum of 20,000 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish, in that order) and bibliographical references) and a maximum of 35,000 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish, in that order) and bibliographical references).
+The text of the Studies section must have at least 20,000 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish, in that order) and bibliographic references) and a maximum of 35,000 characters (with spaces and including any footnotes, abstracts with keywords in the three languages (Portuguese, English and Spanish, in that order) and bibliographic references).
 The text must be in Microsoft Word or OpenOffice format, on a DIN A4 size page (21.0 cm x 29.7 cm), with all side margins of 3 cm.

-In Portuguese, English and Spanish, in that order, the titles must be in all capital letters, with a maximum of 150 characters (including spaces), typed in Times New Roman font 14 with single spacing between the lines, justified alignment and no paragraph indentation.
-The title can be the name of the program or the postgraduate course being reported.
-Under no circumstances should titles contain footnotes or be subject to bold, italics or underlining.
+In Portuguese, English and Spanish, in this order, the titles must be entirely in capital letters with a maximum of 150 characters (with spaces), typed in Times New Roman font with 14 font size with single spacing between lines, justified alignment and no paragraph indentation.
+The title can be the name of the program or the graduate course in reporting.
+Titles, under no circumstances, should contain footnotes, nor be submitted to bold, italics and underlining.

-Three abstracts (in Portuguese, English and Spanish, in that order) about the postgraduate program or course reported, each with a maximum of 650 characters (with spaces).
-All of them must be typed in Times New Roman 12-point font with single spacing between lines, justified alignment and no paragraph indentation.
+Three abstracts (in Portuguese, English and Spanish, in that order) about the reported graduate program or course, with a maximum of 650 characters (with spaces) each.
+All of them must be typed in Times New Roman font of 12 size with single line spacing, justified alignment and no paragraph indentation.

 Keywords: